-Loss on Debt Extinguishment is due to the exchange of \$52,142 in aggregate principal amount outstanding under the MSLP Loan Agreement for \$17,142 in aggregate principal of New Secured Notes and 576,986 shares of Series Y Convertible Preferred Stock.
-As part of the extinguishment of principal, the Company recognized a \$10.9 million loss.
+Loss on Debt Extinguishment is due to the May 2024 exchange of \$52.1 million in aggregate principal amount outstanding under the MSLP Loan Agreement for \$17.1 million in aggregate principal of New Secured Notes and 576,986 shares of Series Y Convertible Preferred Stock.
+As part of the May 2024 extinguishment of principal, the Company recognized a \$10.9 million non-cash loss.
+Additionally, in September 2024 the Company exchanged \$15.0 million in aggregate principal of New Secured Notes for 203,583 shares of Series Y Convertible Preferred Stock.
+As part of the September 2024 extinguishment of principal, the Company recognized a \$0.5 million non-cash loss.

-Income Tax Expense
+Income Tax (Benefit) Expense

 We estimate our current and deferred tax liabilities based on current tax laws in the statutory jurisdictions in which we operate.
 These estimates include judgments about liabilities resulting from temporary differences between assets and liabilities recognized for financial reporting purposes and such amounts recognized for tax purposes.
 In certain jurisdictions, only the payments invoiced in the current period are subject to tax, but for accounting purposes, the discounted value of the total subscription contract is reported and tax affected.
 This results in a deferred tax credit which is settled in the future period when the monthly installment payment is issued and settled with the customer.
 Since our inception, we have not recorded any tax benefits for the net operating losses we have incurred in each year or for the research and development tax credits we generated in the United States.
 We believe, based upon the weight of available evidence, that it is more likely than not that all of our net operating loss carryforwards and tax credits will not be realized.
-Income tax expense is recognized based on the actual taxable income or loss incurred during the three and six months ended June 30, 2024.
+Income tax (benefit) expense is recognized based on the actual taxable income or loss incurred during the three and nine months ended September 30, 2024.